jambuur/APEDSK99/README.md

 Like the TI, APEDSK99 is based on good old through-hole technology.
 No risk of sneezing ruining your SMD day and it can be put together by anybody with basic soldering skills.

 The TI<->shield interface is the familiar design, with 74LS541 buffers for address lines and a bi-directional 74LS245 buffer for the databus.
-An 64Kx8 RAM stores the DSR code and provides the 32K RAM expansion.
+A 64Kx8 RAM stores the DSR code and provides the 32K RAM expansion.
 CRU is emulated through memory mapped addresses, simplifying shield design.
 A user-selectable binary DSR file is loaded into RAM by the Arduino at powerup / reset.

 The Arduino UNO controls the TI interface, has R/W access to RAM, can halt the TI and tries to act as a FD1771.
 As GPIO pins are in rather short supply, Arduino RAM addressing is serial-to-parallel through 74HC595 shift registers.